-35 Occasional Use Notices
+10.2.5 Occasional Use Notices

-35.1 The Licensing Authority has little discretion as regards these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
+The Licensing Authority has little discretion as regards these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
+An occasional use notice must be submitted for each day that betting activity will be conducted on the premises.
+If betting activity is to be held over a period of eight consecutive days, it will be necessary to submit eight separate notices.

-36 Small Society Lotteries
+10.3 Small Society Lotteries

-- 36.1 The Licensing Authority will register and administer smaller noncommercial lotteries and applicants for lottery licences must apply to the licensing authority in the area where their principal office is located. - 36.2 The Licensing Authority must be satisfied that the 'society' is established and conducted: - for charitable purposes (as defined in S2 of the Charities Act 2006); - for the purpose of enabling participation in, or of supporting, sport, athletics or a cultural nature activity; or - for any other non-commercial purpose other than private gain.
+The Licensing Authority will register and administer smaller noncommercial lotteries and applicants for lottery licences must apply to the licensing authority in the area where their principal office is located.

+The Licensing Authority must be satisfied that the 'society' is established and conducted:

+- for charitable purposes (as defined in S2 of the Charities Act 2006); - for the purpose of enabling participation in, or of supporting, sport, athletics or a cultural nature activity; or - for any other non-commercial purpose other than private gain.